"I have COVID! What should my kids and I take to reduce chances of severe illness and Long COVID?"

 Melatonin sublingual drops 0.3 to 3 mg

-2-8 drops for sleep, 20+ drops for antiviral benefit)
+2-8 drops for sleep, 20+ drops for antiviral benefit

-SLEEP drops
+SLEEP drops titrated as needed

 Diphenhydramine 10 to 25 mg last resort for insomnia in those for whom no contraindications